CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Accessing the FortiGate Dashboard.md

 ## Summary

-In this task you accessed the FortiGate dashboard using the FortiGate FQDN and connected to the Aapche Webserver via the CLI Console present on the dashboard.
+In this task, you accessed the FortiGate dashboard using the FortiGate FQDN and connected to the Apache Webserver via the CLI Console present on the dashboard.

 Click on **Next** to continue to the next section of the lab.